-The Student Success Center (SSC) provides professional and peer tutors who help provide effective strategies to complete academic tasks.
-The SSC can be thought of as an extension of the classroom where learning continues in a collaborative environment.
+The Academic Resource Center (ARC) provides professional and peer tutors who help provide effective strategies to complete academic tasks.
+The ARC can be thought of as an extension of the classroom where learning continues in a collaborative environment.
 Academic assistance is available through tutoring, study groups, workshops, and other forms of academic support.

-The SSC staff encourages students to take responsibility for their own academic achievement and become successful, lifelong learners.
-Students may call the SSC or stop in to set up an appointment with a tutor or professional staff member for assistance.
+The ARC staff encourages students to take responsibility for their own academic achievement and become successful, life-long learners.
+Students may call the ARC or stop in to set up an appointment with a tutor or professional staff member for assistance.

-The services provided by the SSC are available to Wheeling University students at no additional charge.
-Visit the Student Success Center to learn more about what the SSC has to offer.
-It is located in Kirby Hall.
+The services provided by the ARC are available to Wheeling Jesuit University students at no additional charge.
+Visit the Academic Resource Center on the Web at www.wju.edu/arc to view the current schedule of operation and learn more about what the ARC has to offer.
+It is located in the Bishop Hodges Library.